BoskieBuenos/agraph/README.md

         self.assertEqual(len(test_model), 6)
 ```
 ## ASCII graph representation
 The graph representation consists of nodes and edges.
-Nodes can be explicitly registered but it is also possible to use type identifier in graph representation string.
+Nodes can be explicitly registered but it is also possible to use a type identifier in graph representation string.
 ### Nodes
 #### Explicit nodes registration
 Use `register_node` method to bind node id with particular object.